Welcome From The Chair

 Research

 We strive to do innovative and high-impact research, and our numbers speak to our success.
-In Fiscal Year 2021, Department of Surgery received 40 awards from 34 different sponsors totaling $10.4 million.
-Basic science research in DOS is well-funded and nationally recognized, and continues to be a major area of focus of the research enterprise in the Department.
+In Fiscal Year 2021, department of Surgery received 40 awards from 34 different sponsors totaling $10.4 million.
+Basic science research in DOS is well-funded and nationally recognized, and continues to be a major area of focus of the research enterprise in the department.
 Bench research has led to the better understanding of vascular biology, wound healing and ischemia reperfusion, and cancer to name just a few.
-The Department has also developed an outstanding program in health services research.
+The department has also developed an outstanding program in health services research.
 Health services and outcomes researchers help identify the best evidence to guide patient care, and "translate" this research into practice and policy by working with surgeons, payers and policy-makers.
-This area of research has become a transformative agent in surgical care and within the surgical community over the last several years; the Department of Surgery has been at the forefront of this work and has a nationally recognized and growing center devoted to this work, the Surgical Outcome Research Center (SORCE).
+This area of research has become a transformative agent in surgical care and within the surgical community over the last several years; the department of Surgery has been at the forefront of this work and has a nationally recognized and growing center devoted to this work, the Surgical Outcome Research Center (SORCE).

 At all times, we work to carry out the clinical applications of our research in a responsible manner and to provide the kind of research training that will both inspire and prepare the next generation of surgeons to continue this important work.